Chang-Yu-Chang/personal-website/content/home/about.md

 Hi, I am currently a second-year Ecology and Evolutionary Biology PhD student at Yale University.
 I use mathematical modelling as well as lab experimental system to study microbial community assembly.

 Microbes are amazing organisms that show intricate interactions and versatile functions in a community context.
-Resonated by the great mind G. Evelyn Hutchinson at Yale, I am fascinated by questions like:
+Inspired by the great mind G. Evelyn Hutchinson, I am fascinated by questions like:

 - Why are there so many different kinds of microbes coexisting in a community?